swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 You can see the source in context [here](http://github.com/jquery/jquery-ui/blob/master/ui/jquery.ui.autocomplete.js#L192).

+In our implementation we will not hold onto a menu *instance*, instead we will construct a menu selection *process* on the fly as needed.

-Just to drive a point home that's easy to miss, not only will we construct the menu selection subprocess on *demand*, we can *pause* the autocompleter until the selection subprocess completes.
+Not only will we construct the menu selection subprocess on *demand*, we can *pause* the autocompleter until the selection subprocess completes.
 This eliminates a considerable amount of inter component coordination and additional state tracking.
+It also means we can share streams of events avoiding redundancy and duplication of logic - [lines 202 to 307 in the jQuery autocompleter](https://github.com/jquery/jquery-ui/blob/master/ui/jquery.ui.autocomplete.js#L202) is all detailed inter component coordination that we would like to avoid.

 Our menu subprocess looks like this: